znmeb/edgyR/README.md

 software are general enough for a wide variety of machine learning applications.

+The Jetson hardware consists of a multi-core `arm64` CPU and a CUDA-compatible GPU.
+The smallest of the family, the Jetson Nano, has four CPU cores, 4 GB of RAM, and a GPU with 128 CUDA cores.
+The peak speed is 472 billion floating point operations per second (GFLOPS).

 The Jetson software is called [JetPack](https://developer.nvidia.com/embedded/jetpack).
+JetPack includes

+  - [Linux for Tegra (L4T)](https://developer.nvidia.com/embedded/linux-tegra), a full Ubuntu 18.04 LTS “Bionic Beaver” desktop,
+  - NVIDIA drivers,
-JetPack includes [Linux for Tegra (L4T)](https://developer.nvidia.com/embedded/linux-tegra), a full Ubuntu 18.04 LTS “Bionic Beaver” desktop with NVIDIA drivers.
-JetPack also includes development software and libraries to access the onboard GPU in C/C++ and Python, and a complete NVIDIA Docker runtime.
+  - compilers, linkers and libraries to access the onboard GPU in C/C++ and Python, and
+  - a complete NVIDIA Docker runtime.

 `edgyR` adds R 4.0.2 and RStudio Server 1.3.959 to JetPack, compiled for `arm64` from upstream source and packaged on a Docker image, [`edgyr-ml`](https://hub.docker.com/r/znmeb/edgyr-ml).
 The image is based on [Machine Learning for Jetson/L4T](https://ngc.nvidia.com/catalog/containers/nvidia:l4t-ml).
-As a result, `edgyr-ml` includes PyTorch 1.5.0, TensorFlow 1.15, and JupyterLab 2.1.1.
+As a result, `edgyr-ml` includes numpy, scipy, matplotlib, pandas, scikit-learn, onnx, PyTorch 1.5.0, torchvision 0.6.0, TensorFlow 1.15, and JupyterLab 2.1.1.

 ## How is it pronounced?